Hitachi, Ltd.: Hitachi Launches Expanded HMAX Solutions Accelerating Social Innovation Globally Across Industries

 A Suite of Solutions Leveraging Advanced AI with Company's Deep Domain Knowledge of Social Infrastructure

-Hitachi, Ltd. (TSE:6501, "Hitachi") today introduced HMAX by Hitachi at CES 2026.
+SANTA CLARA, Calif, Jan 7, 2026 - (JCN Newswire) - Hitachi, Ltd. (TSE:6501, "Hitachi") today introduced HMAX by Hitachi at CES 2026.
 HMAX by Hitachi is a suite of next-generation solutions that brings the power of AI to social infrastructure.
 By harnessing vast data from physical and digital assets, integrating advanced AI, and applying Hitachi's unmatched domain expertise, HMAX tackles the most complex social infrastructure challenges-maximizing outcomes and value for our clients and society.
-These solutions are derived from the formalized HMAX design principles, integrating a dynamic collection of advanced technologies and a robust partner ecosystem that helps elevate end-system reliability and performance.
+These solutions are derived from the formalized HMAX design principles, integrating a dynamic collection of advanced technologies, and a robust partner ecosystem that helps elevate end-system reliability and performance.

 HMAX combines data collected from physical and digital assets such as sensors, industrial equipment, and machinery with Hitachi's domain knowledge accumulated through years of deploying operations and maintenance systems.
 Advanced AI technologies-i.e., perception AI, generative AI, agentic AI, and physical AI-are then applied to deliver new powerful solutions to organizations worldwide.